pipe-cd/pipecd/docs/content/en/docs/operator-manual/control-plane/adding-a-project.md

 ---
-title: "Adding a Project"
+title: "Adding a project"
-linkTitle: "Adding a Project"
+linkTitle: "Adding a project"
 weight: 2
 description: >
   This page describes how to set up a new project.